 The chemistry of ceramic glazes are normally expressed as formulas.
 A unity formula has been retotaled to make the numbers of flux oxides total one.

-A "unity formula" is just a formula that has been retotaled so that the RO group of oxides totals one.
-This is also called a Seger formula and this standard provides one basis for comparing glazes.
-The three column format of expressing a formula was first used by Hermann Seger.
+A "unity formula" is just an oxide formula that has been retotaled so that the RO group of oxides sums to 1.
+This is also called a Seger formula.
+It is a standard that provides one basis for comparing glazes.
+The three-column format of expressing a formula was first used by Hermann Seger.
 Here is how we would recalculate a raw formula to a flux unity:

 Mineral sources of oxides impose their own melting patterns and when one is substituted for another to supply an oxide a different system with its own relative chemistry is entered.
 An extreme example of this would be to source Al2O3 to a glaze using calcined alumina instead of kaolin.
 Although the formula may be exactly the same, the fired result would be completely different because very little of the alumina would dissolve into the glaze melt.
 At the opposite extreme, a different frit could be used to supply a set of oxides (while maintaining the overall chemistry of the glaze) and the fired result would be much more chemically predictable.
 Why?
 Because the readily and release their oxides the the melt.